denistsoi/franklinchen.github.io/source/_posts/2012-08-22-steel-city-ruby-conf-review-part-1-its-about-people.markdown

 I ate lunch with different groups of people, all new and some from out of town.
 At Saturday's party sponsored by ModCloth, I met yet more people while eating appetizers.

+#### (Update of 2013-08-23)

+One personal detail I did not make note of here in this post was that I approached Jim Weirich and thanked him for the time he came to Pittsburgh to give a talk, and played music on ukulele with some members of the Pittsburgh Ruby user group, before giving his talk, "The Polite Programmer's Guide to Ruby Etiquette" (which was a fine presentation I learned a lot from).
+This was on December 2, 2010, and was my second attendance of the group (my first was the November 4, 2010 meeting).
+I was taken totally by surprise by this musical prelude to the presentation!
+My gut impression was that any community that celebrated having fun with music was one worth continuing to check out.

+Not only did this fun draw me into the Ruby group, but also it played a role in encouraging me to take up playing music, and indeed, ukulele eventually!
+[The full story is here](/blog/2013/08/23/another-unexpected-life-change-one-month-of-learning-to-play-ukulele/).
+One part of the story is in 2012, I was afraid to participate in the lunch time music jam with Jim and other people, but in 2013, I stepped up, and played ukulele.

 ### After the conference

 I followed more people on Twitter and began connecting with more people (local and not) with LinkedIn.